 The precedent has been established and, with it, the dangerous future consequences that may arise.
 Drone proliferation has gone out of control; state and non-state actors can now easily access the cheap technology used by Turkey (cheaper than that of the US).
 Indeed, Erdogan has been able to make his drone program a profitable export business.
 Ukraine and Qatar are the biggest customers he has.

-Now, all that is left is watch as an already unstable region becomes even more unstable with drone swarm attacks all over.
+Now, all that is left is watch as an already unstable region becomes even more unstable with the increased use of force that drone technology incites.
 Unless we regulate, of course.
 Keep an eye out for my next blog if you want to learn more about leaders, drones, and conflict!